Rewari: Education

-Rewari has one university, ten-degree colleges, two BEd colleges, 110 secondary / higher secondary schools, one industrial training institute and one footwear training institute.
-Government Higher Secondary School was started in the year 1887.
-Hindu High School was started by the Bhargava community in 1890 in the building now known as Bhargava Boarding House located near Bhadawas Gate.
-The nearest college was in the nearby princely state of Alwar until independence.
-Ahir College was set up in 1945 by Rao Balbir Singh, a descendant of Rao Tularam.
-Kishanlal Public College is another educational institute.
-Shishu Shala was the first English school, established in 1950 in Model Town.

 A Kendriya Vidyalaya (Central School) has existed in Rewari city since 1980.
 A Sainik School was started in 2008, temporarily housed in Rewari city awaiting completion of construction of its permanent campus at village Gothra Tappa Khori, about 15 km southwest Rewari-Narnaul Road.

 The Meerpur centre of Rohtak University was upgraded to a university in 2013.
 It is a state university.

-Several private colleges have been set up around Rewari in the last decade to teach engineering, management, law, and nursing though the quality of education in some of them is low as in the rest of the country.
+Several private colleges have been set up around Rewari in the last decade, such as Mata Raj Kaur Institute of Engineering & Technology, to teach engineering, management, law, and nursing.

-Delhi–Mumbai industrial corridor

-Delhi Mumbai Industrial Corridor is a mega infra-structural project of US$90 billion with the financial and technical aids from Japan, covering an overall length of 1,483 km between the political capital and the business capital of India, i.e., Delhi and Mumbai.
-It will initially link Rewari to Mumbai.